|29th March |

 No comics shall explicitly present the unique details and methods of a crime.

-No unique or unusual methods of concealing weapons shall be shown.
+- No unique or unusual methods of concealing weapons

 General Standards Part B

-All scenes of horror, excessive bloodshed, gory or gruesome crimes, depravity, lust, sadism, masochism shall not be
+- All scenes of horror, excessive bloodshed, gory or gruesome crimes, depravity, lust, sadism, masochism shall not be